Franz, Prince of Thun and Hohenstein: Personal life

-Franz was firstly married in Prague to Princess Anna Maria Gabriela zu Schwarzenberg (1854–1898) in 1874.
-The marriage was childless.
-He married for the second time in 1901. to his distant cousin, Countess Ernestine Gabriele von Thun und Hohenstein (1858–1948), widow of Count Eugen Wratislaw of Mitrovic (1855–1897).
+In 1874, he was firstly married in Prague to Princess Anna Maria Gabriela of Schwarzenberg (1854–1898), daughter of Karl III Prince of Schwarzenberg and his wife, Princess Wilhelmine of Oettingen-Wallerstein (1833-1910).
+The marriage remained childless.
+He married for the second time in 1901 to his distant cousin, Countess Ernestine Gabriele von Thun und Hohenstein (1858–1948), widow of Count Eugen Wratislaw of Mitrovic (1855–1897).
+She was daughter of Count Joseph Oswald von Thun und Hohenstein (1817-1883) and his wife, Altgräfin Johanna of Salm-Reifferscheidt-Bedburg (1827-1892).
 They had one daughter, Countess Anna Maria Wilhelmine (1903–1943), who married her first cousin once removed, Baron Wolfgang von Thienen-Adlerflycht (1896–1942) and got Castle Neuhaus near Salzburg as a wedding present.

+Thun was rumoured to seek extramarital affairs in the circles of Prague National Theatre.
+He was very unpopular among Czech patriots and they often slandered him but there are allusions to his adventures in many memoirs.
+He was said to be a lover and a patron of dancer Enrichetta Grimaldi and actress Maria Pospischil.
+Writer Viktor Dyk satirically described their liaison in his novel The Fingers of Habakkuk.

 Titles and honours

 Titles

 He was raised to Princely rank by Emperor Franz Joseph I of Austria on 19 July 1911.
-As he had only one daughter, upon his death in 1916 the Princely title was inherited by his brother, Prince Jaroslav von Thun und Hohenstein (1864–1929), uncle and legal guardian of the Hohenbergs, children of murdered Archduke Franz Ferdinand of Austria and Sophie, Duchess of Hohenberg, who was sister of Jaroslav's wife Countess Maria Pia Chotek von Wognin.
+As he had only one daughter, upon his death in 1916 the Princely title was inherited by his brother, Prince Jaroslav von Thun und Hohenstein (1864–1929), uncle and legal guardian of the Hohenbergs, children of the murdered Archduke Franz Ferdinand of Austria and his morganatic wife, Sophie, Duchess of Hohenberg, who was sister of Jaroslav's wife Countess Maria Pia Chotek von Wognin (1863-1905).